dstackai/dstack/docs/reference/cli/ps.md

 - `RUN` - (Optional) A name of a run

 !!! info "NOTE:"
-    If no arguments are specified, the command shows status of active runs only.
-If there are no active runs, it shows the status of the last finished run.
+    If `-a` is not used, the command shows only the status of active runs, the last finished one.